-All of this is essential to know before you make the switch, so please consider who will help you run the software once you convert your files.
+All of this is essential to know before you make the switch, so consider who will help you run the software once you convert your files.

 The opposite method is true as well, if you know who you want to work with, ask them which software they use.
 The learning curve is not too steep if you have a great relationship with a trusted advisor.
 The objective for both accountant and client should be a long-term mutually enriching relationship.

 “If you wish to converse with me, define your terms.”